 If you have been diagnosed with breast cancer and are unable to work, speak to our Tulsa attorneys about collecting Social Security Disability Insurance (SSDI) benefits.
 We work with victims of cancer with great compassion.

 Breast cancer is listed through the Social Security Administration’s (SSA) Compassionate Allowance program.
 Because of this, if you apply for benefits, you may be able to receive an expedited decision regarding your claim.
 To apply, the SSA may request medical documentation for your diagnosis, including MRI imaging, mammograms and biopsies, so you should be prepared to hand over sensitive information, if it is required.

-Contact our Tulsa Social Security disability lawyers for a free consultation by calling (918) 265-1404.
+Contact our Tulsa Social Security disability lawyers for a free evaluation of your case by calling (918) 265-1404.
 We can determine how to best move forward with your SSDI claim, so that it is successful.